dennis-m-e/data-engineering-iu-task-2/README.md

 cat /tmp/{timestamp}_{component-name}.log
 ```

-4) Check the MongoDB data by means of MongoDB Compass (installation required).
+4) Check the MongoDB data by means of MongoDB Compass (installation required) or via the VS Code extension **MongoDB for VS Code**.
 You can open the client application and connect to the database on `localhost:27017` (port is forwarded).

 5) In case you want to shut the application again, press `Ctrl+C` and run `docker compose down` afterwards.